Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

 \subsubsection{Data reparsing}

-Systems relying not just on co-occurrence information but more on linguistic annotations \citep[e.g.,][]{kutuzov_grammatical_2021, phan-tat_transparent_2026} would requires the dataset to be reparsed.
+Systems relying not just on co-occurrence information, but more on linguistic annotations \citep[e.g.,][]{kutuzov_grammatical_2021, phan-tat_transparent_2026} would require the dataset to be reparsed.
 Yet this is not a straightforward solution.
-A first caveat is spelling variation.
-Historical corpora often contain substantial orthographic variation, and the SemEval 2020 data inherit many of these inconsistencies from their source corpora.
+The first caveat is spelling variation.
+Historical corpora often contain substantial orthographic variation, and SemEval 2020 data inherit many of these inconsistencies from their source corpora.
 As a result, different parsers especially those trained on different historical treebanks, may normalise or analyse the same form differently, assigning different lemmas to orthographic variants of the same word.
-Even though the original dataset paper claims that CCOHA and DTA was spelling-normalised \citep{schlechtweg_semeval-2020_2020}, they never released their normalisation procedure.
+Even though SemEval organisers claim that CCOHA and DTA were spelling-normalised \citep{schlechtweg_semeval-2020_2020}, they never released their normalisation procedure.
 This makes it difficult to align lexical items consistently across periods and, in turn, to measure semantic change reliably.
 A notable example is the German noun \textit{Lyzeum}, which was consistently lemmatised as \textit{Lyceum} (which was the old spelling) in the first period.
-Another example is the German verb \textit{artikulieren}, which has different surface forms in the raw corpora and as a result, was lemmatised differently by Stanza or UDPipe (e.g., \textit{artikulieren , articulerien, articulieren, artikuliren, artikulir, artikulienen, articulirt}).
+Another example is the German verb \textit{artikulieren}, which has different surface forms in the raw corpora and as a result was lemmatised differently by Stanza or UDPipe (e.g., \textit{artikulieren , articulerien, articulieren, artikuliren, artikulir, artikulienen, articulirt}).
 This explains why \cite{kutuzov_grammatical_2021} only found 3 instances of the verb in the 19th century.
 Another problem we found when reparsing the data was the POS differences.
 Many instances of the target nouns in SemEval were tagged as proper nouns by Stanza and many target verbs were tagged as adjectives because they function as participles (e.g., \textit{antydd, andtydand} for the Swedish verb \textit{antyda}).
-The impact of thesse isssues has been quantified in our previous case study, where we constructed two dataset variants, SemEval-faithful and Stanza-faithful and compared the results when using them.
-When using the SemEval-faithful variant of the dataset, all of our models consistently achieved higher performance. \citep{phan-tat_transparent_2026}.
-To our knowledge, our previous study is the only one to examine these issues explicitly and in detail across all four languages, as well as to document the corresponding pre-processing procedures.
-Based on our findings, we argued that future systems should treat pre-processing as a crucial step and report their procedures explicitly to ensure transparency and reproducibility.